PureTech Talent Ltd is committed to eliminating modern slavery, human trafficking, forced labour, and similar human rights abuses.

 - As part of our efforts in this area, we publish a modern slavery statement on an annual basis.

 This policy was adopted on 01 September 2017 after being agreed by our Board of Directors.
-It is reviewed annually.
+It is reviewed annually and was last reviewed on 01 September 2018.